salesforcecli/plugin-source/messages/cancel.md

 # examples

-- Let's say you deploy a directory of files to the org:

-  <%= config.bin %> force source deploy --sourcepath <directory>

-- Now cancel this deployment and wait two minutes:
+- Cancel a deployment and wait two minutes:

   <%= config.bin %> <%= command.id %> --wait 2

 - If you have multiple deployments in progress and want to cancel a specific one, specify the job ID:

   <%= config.bin %> <%= command.id %> --jobid <jobid>

-- Check the status of the cancel job

-<%= config.bin %> force source deploy report

 # flags.wait.summary